 The introduction of polling places could be useful at a local level.
 There is some evidence to suggest that in local elections (rather than general elections) you are less likely to vote the further you are from a polling station.
-A study on voter turnout in Brent by planning expert Orford and local government election experts Rallings and Thrasher in the London Borough of Brent found that turnout could be boosted by up to 5 points with careful polling station placement.
+A study on voter turnout in the London Borough of Brent by planning expert Orford and local government election experts Rallings and Thrasher7 found that turnout could be boosted by up to 5 points with careful polling station placement.
 The study found that turnout in local elections seemed to decrease markedly once polling stations were moved more than 600m from voters.
 Obviously Brent would have very different circumstances for voters, particularly those within rural areas in Wales, but the argument to keep polling places as close to voters as possible is relatively strong.